(Amplified) Banded Matrix Factorization: A unified approach to private training: A Participation Schema for FL and the Sensitivity of Banded Matrices

 We now turn to computing sensitivity under \bparticipation.
 For \multiepoch-participation, $|\Pi_{(\maxpart,\minsep)}| = \minsep$, a fact \citet[Eq.
 3]{choquette2022multi} critically exploited when computing sensitivity via brute force computation of a maximum over the elements in $\Pi$.
 With \bparticipation, we have $|\Pi_\minsep| = \calO(\exp(n))$, and hence any brute force approach which requires checking some value for all $\pi \in \Pi_\minsep$ will be impractical.
 Following the formalism of~\citep[Section 2]{choquette2022multi}, a participation schema $\Pi$ (plus a specification of model dimension $\mdim$) yields an expression for the sensitivity of the function $\obs \mapsto \bfC\obs$ assuming that the contributions of any given user to the data structure $\obs$ are restricted to the rows in $\obs$ indexed by some $\pi \in \Pi$.
 By~\cref{prop:trace_sens} of \cref{app:analysis}, independent of model dimension $\mdim$, we show sensitivity for \emph{any} schema $\Pi$ may be bounded by

 \cref{eq:abs_val_sens_bound} highlights several subtleties in computing sensitivity.
-First, and most clearly, is the challenge presented by the exponentially large number of patterns in $\Pi_\minsep$.
+First, is the challenge presented by the exponentially large number of patterns in $\Pi_\minsep$.
 Second is the question of tightness of the inequality in~\cref{eq:abs_val_sens_bound}: how much are we losing by effectively ignoring any cancellation in the matrix $\bfX$?

 \mypar{Banded matrices} Fortunately, banded matrices render \cref{eq:abs_val_sens_bound} both exactly computable and tight (independent of dimension $\mdim$), showing that $\Pi_\minsep$ satisfies the requirements of (b) and (c) above.
 We say a (general) matrix $\bfX$ is $\bands$-banded if for all $i,j \in [n]$, $|i -j| \ge \bands$ implies $\bfX\idx{i}{j} = 0$.
-While this is off-by-one from the typical definition of bandwidth ($\bfX$ has bandwidth $b-1$), our definition will be useful as it will be natural to match $\bands$-banded matrices with $\minsep$-min-separation.
+While this is off-by-one from the bandwidth ($\bfX$ has bandwidth $b-1$), our definition will be useful as it will be natural to match $\bands$-banded matrices with $\minsep$-min-separation.
 Further, for $\bands$-banded lower-triangular matrices (which will play a central role), $\bands$ intuitively gives the number of bands in the matrix.

 For non-banded matrices, the right-hand side of~\cref{eq:abs_val_sens_bound} remains efficiently computable (but not easily expressible in a mathematical program), enabling us to provide nontrivial privacy guarantees for matrices which are not $\minsep$ banded under $\minsep$-min-sep, showing that $\Pi_b$ satisfies (a) as well.
 The key subroutine is \cref{alg:minsepvectorsens}, which gives an efficient dynamic program for solving linear optimization over $\Pi_b$.
 Define $\indpi \in \{0, 1\}^\dimension$ by $\indpi_i = 1$ if $i \in \pi$ and 0 otherwise.
 Then, \cref{alg:minsepvectorsens} solves